NatePombi/NatePombi/README.md

 ---

 ### 🧠 I'm currently:
-- Finalizing both apps for front-end migration
+- Finalizing all apps for front-end migration
 - Exploring Spring Boot microservices and advanced backend features
 - Looking for Java backend internships to gain real-world experience